 The shrine at the office includes cloth and two hand-carved wooden statuettes from Terry’s 2004 mission trip to Malawi.
 The vase is a gift that Ralph had given to Terry, representing the alabaster jar from which Jesus’ friend Mary poured expensive perfume onto his feet (see John 12:1-11).
 And the tiny olive-wood chalice is a momento from the year 2000 when Terry and Ralph went to the Holy Land for a second honeymoon, celebrating 25 years of marriage.

 On April 9th, we celebrated our new office with an Open House.
 Father Larry Rice, CSP, blessed the facilities and gave a presentation about St. Paul.

 A scene from our April 2011 Open House:

 Later that year, Kathy Taylor was hired as office assistant and bookkeeper, and Joanne moved away to another state to live near family, although she continues to volunteer her expertise as a consultant.

 In 2012, an enthusiastic high school student, Daniela Delvescovo, became a digital media assistant until she went off to college.

 In 2014, Jeremy Lewis was contracted to completely redesign and update our websites, which by now needed to be overhauled to work well on the increasingly popular smart phones and tablets.

 And after Michael moved away, Graciela Mabel Ribot was contracted to serve as our bilingual Ministry Assistant, expanding our potential to fully ministry to Hispanics around the world.
-In 2016, her husband, Fernando, became a member of the staff, too, to increase the ways we minister in the Spanish language.
+Her husband Fernando and son Martín often help her to increase the ways we minister in the Spanish language.